Coburg, Oregon: Geography

 According to the United States Census Bureau, the city has a total area of 0.95 sqmi, all of it land.

 Coburg is situated near the Coburg Hills.

 Climate

 This region experiences warm (but not hot) and semi-dry summers with some rainy days, with no average monthly temperatures above 70.4 °F. According to the Köppen Climate Classification system, Coburg has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 There are cool winters during which intense rainfall occurs.
 It has warm, dry summers with moderate rainfall through the summer months.

-Snow in Coburg is possible in winter months due to the higher latitude.
+Snow in Coburg is possible but rare in winter months due to the higher latitude.

 Average December temperatures are a maximum of 45.6 °F and a minimum of 33.8 °F. Average August temperatures are a maximum of 82.7 °F and a minimum of 51.6 °F. The record high temperature was 108 °F. The record low temperature was -12 °F.

 Average annual precipitation is 48.3 in.
 There are on annual average 152 days with measurable precipitation.